How to spend 3 days exploring Sydney’s most iconic precincts

 Afternoon

 Hop in a taxi or ride share and head for nearby Surry Hills, a leafy locale that has long served as Sydney’s restaurant mecca.
-For lunch, look no further than Bills, the original home of super-chef Bill Granger, whose repertoire of brunch classics – including ricotta hotcakes and corn fritters – is available all day.
+For lunch, look no further than Bills, the original home of super-chef Bill Granger, whose repertoire of brunch classics – including ricotta hotcakes and corn fritters – is available til midday.

-Bills is on Crown Street, which also hosts some of the city’s best independent retailers, from expertly curated bookshop Oscar and Friends to men’s and women’s fashion emporium The Standard Store and vintage homewares dealer Vampt Vintage.
+Bills is on Crown Street, which also hosts some of the city’s best independent retailers, from contemporary interiors store Hay to men’s and women’s fashion emporium The Standard Store.

 Once you’ve had your retail fix, get a dose of culture at the Brett Whiteley Studio, where one of Australia’s most celebrated creatives lived and worked in the 1980s and 1990s.
 Alongside a selection of Whiteley’s work, there’s a trove of personal effects and sketchbooks that shed light on the enigmatic artist.